OnDraganov/chromatic-tda/README.md

 # chromatic_tda

 `chromatic_tda` is a package for computing six-packs of persistent diagrams of colored point clouds.

-Currently point clouds in R^2 with 2 or 3 colors are supported (see Future).
+# Intended data

+In principle any dimension of points and any number of colors can be computed, but the computational complexity grows quickly.
+Main intended use is point sets in dimension 2 or 3 with 2, 3 or possibly 4 colors.
+For those cases, computations for a few hundreds of points should take a few seconds on an average laptop.

 # Installation